SEATrax/apps/README.md

 ## 🌊 Overview

-SEATrax is a **production-ready blockchain platform** that revolutionizes trade finance by tokenizing shipping invoices as NFTs and enabling decentralized funding through investor pools.
+SEATrax is a **blockchain platform** that revolutionizes trade finance by tokenizing shipping invoices as NFTs and enabling decentralized funding through investor pools.
 The platform provides a secure, transparent, and efficient way for exporters to access immediate liquidity while offering investors attractive returns on trade finance investments.

 ### How It Works